ColorCode 3-D: Notable uses

 The technology premiered with a ColorCode 3-D release of nWave Pictures' Encounter in the Third Dimension, which was the first of a series of ColorCode 3-D releases distributed to IMAX theaters worldwide.
 In the United Kingdom, television station Channel 4 commenced broadcasting a series of programmes encoded using the system during the week of 16 November 2009.
 Previously the system had been used in the United States for an "all 3-D advertisement" during the 2009 Super Bowl on NBC for SoBe, the animated film Monsters vs. Aliens, and an advertisement for the television series Chuck in which the full episode the following night used the format.

 In print, Time Inc. used ColorCode 3-D in five of their magazines (Time, People, Sports Illustrated, Entertainment Weekly, and Fortune) to display 3-D images when they published a series of articles about the new "3-D revolution" in April 2009.

 Viewing comfort

-ColorCode 3-D, like all stereoscopic 3D technologies, does reduce the overall brightness of the viewed image.
+ColorCode 3-D, like all stereoscopic 3-D technologies, does reduce the overall brightness of the viewed image.
 Also, improperly calibrated displays can cause image ghosting.